 #8: Shan Zha (Hawthorn Fruit)

-According to Flavor and Fortune, a website dedicated to Chinese cuisine, hawthorn (or just “haw” for short) is used traditionally to benefit digestion.
+According to Flavor and Fortune, a website dedicated to Chinese cuisine, hawthorn (or just “haw” for short) is used traditionally to benefit digestion and relieve diarrhea.

 Shan Zha has been studied for its beneficial effects on blood pressure and heart function